Philodendron Micans Plant Care

 Soil Requirement

 Philodendron micans need a high, well-draining, loose potting mix that is rich in organic matter.
 Don’t have anything like that?
 Don’t lose hope yet!
-A standard potting soil mixed with peat moss, vermiculite, or perlite will best suffice your plant.

 Pro tip: Be careful when using standard potting soil because it can cause root rot and hamper their root development.